CastawayMakesThings/LyraNeural/README.md

 and on and on.
 For a model like this, you would probably want more data.

+## Possible Future Additions

+Some features that I would hope to add are:

+Model Presets

+More Advanced Metadata

+Example models

+Most important: Maven/Gradle support.

 ## For support, contact my Discord @castawaymakesthings